github/gh-copilot/README.md

 Use "copilot [command] --help" for more information about a command.
 ```

-## Reporting
+## Metrics sent to GitHub

-GitHub Copilot in the CLI sends certain metrics to our analytics system, and we want you to understand what is being
+GitHub Copilot in the CLI sends certain metrics to our analytics system.
+We want you to understand what is being
 sent and why it's important to our ability to continue to improve the product and provide you with a better experience
 over time.

 ### Why do we need usage stats?

-Our team uses metrics to prioritize our work and evaluate whether we are successful in solving real users' problems after
+Our team uses metrics to prioritize our work and evaluate whether we are successful in solving real user problems after
 we've released something.
 For example, when we release a new version and see a spike in exceptions and response ratings,
-we want to understand if there is a regression or a platform nuance causing problems.
+we want to understand if there is a regression or a platform issue causing problems.

 The more people who opt in to send usage stats, the more information we have to base our decision-making on.
 And if you
 want us to take your use cases into consideration, we hope you'll opt in so we get a better idea of how you use the app